Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "The season of failure is the best time for sowing the seeds of success. "
+> "A single act of kindness throws out roots in all directions, and the roots spring up and make new trees."
-> — **Paramahansa Yogananda**
+> — **Amelia Earhart**

 ---